Jonak-Adipta-Kalita/JAK-Command-Line-Tool/README.md

 -   `ip`: Looks up the IPs for a particular host
 -   `cname`: Looks up the CNAME for a particullar host
 -   `mx`: Looks up the MX Records for a particullar host

+## Community support

+For additional help, you can use one of these channels to ask a question:

+-   [Github Discussions](https://github.com/Jonak-Adipta-Kalita/JAK-Command-Line-Tool/discussions) - Discussions with the community and the team.
+-   [Github Issues](https://github.com/Jonak-Adipta-Kalita/JAK-Command-Line-Tool/issues) - For bug reports and feature requests.
+-   [Twitter](https://twitter.com/AdiptaJonak) - Get the product updates easily.

+## Roadmap

+Check out our [roadmap](https://github.com/users/Jonak-Adipta-Kalita/projects/14) to get informed of the latest features released and the upcoming ones.

+## Contributing

+Kindly read our [Contributing Guide](CONTRIBUTING.md) to learn and understand about our development process, how to propose bug fixes and improvements, and how to build and test your changes to **JAK Mobile App**.

 ## Technology(s) Used